-Beyonce and Jay-Z pay unexpected tribute to Meghan, Duchess of Sussex
+Beyoncé and Jay-Z pay unexpected tribute to Meghan, Duchess of Sussex

 While the Carters were not in attendance at Wednesday's Brit Awards, the UK's equivalent of the Grammys, they accepted the award for best international group via video message.
 In a scene reminiscent of their 'Apes**t' music video, in which they famously pose in front of Leonardo da Vinci's "Mona Lisa" at the Louvre, the pair are seen standing either side of a portrait.

-But the famous painting has been replaced with an image of Meghan, or as Beyoncé later put it: a "Melanated Mona."
+But the famous painting has been replaced with an image of Meghan styled as Queen Victoria, or as Beyoncé later put it: a "Melanated Mona."

 "Thank you so much to the Brit Awards for this incredible honor," Beyoncé says in the video.
 "You guys have always been so supportive.
 Everything is love.
 Thank you."